 Like most game reserves and parks in Rwanda, Volcanoes NP is very safe in our opinion.
 It is illegal to enter the park on your own, and the well-trained rangers guide all hikes and activities.

 The risk of contracting malaria in Volcanoes NP is very low due to the altitude of the park.
-However, if you are traveling in other parts of the country, precautions against malaria, as well as other vaccinations as advised by your local doctor, are recommended.
 Protection against malaria includes taking ant malarial medication and using mosquito repellent containing at least 30% deet.
 Volcanoes National Park Rwanda